jstowers/DataStructures/sort/quickSort/README.md

 Phase 2:  When pointers cross:

     - exchange a[lo] with a[j]

     - pointer a[j] is now pointing to the original partitioning element a[lo]

     - everything to the left of a[j] < a[j]

     - everything to the right of a[j] > a[j]

+Phase 3:   Recursively sort the left and right subarrays in the same manner.

+Complete:  The array is sorted in ascending order.
+Congrats!!